Portugal Culinary Tours

-Your culinary holiday features classes and tastings to show you the wonders of Portuguese cuisine.
+Your culinary holiday features classes and tastings to show Portuguese cuisine‘s wonders.
 All the classes and tastings will inspire you to take these traditions home with you.
 Here you can live a fantastic learning experience, cooking, tasting, watching, and having fun!

-When you cook, all of your senses are engaged.
-Your eyes see the colors and composition of the dishes, your ears listen to the sounds of bubbling and sauteeing, your nose takes in a bouquet of scents, and finally, your tastebuds are rewarded with the spectacular meal you’ve created.
+When you cook, all your senses are engaged.
+Your eyes see the colors and composition of the dishes.
+Your ears listen to the sounds of bubbling and sauteeing.
+Your nose takes in a bouquet of scents.
+And finally, your tastebuds are rewarded with the spectacular meal you’ve created.
 We teach you how to make some of Portugal’s most beloved dishes, including handmade Broa de Milho and more.

 Enjoy a Port Wine tasting at an acclaimed cellar in Porto.

-Port wine is a Portuguese fortified wine produced with distilled grape spirits exclusively in the Douro Valley in Portugal’s northern provinces.
+Port wine is a Portuguese fortified wine produced with distilled grape spirits only in the Douro Valley.
 Port wine is sweet, heavy, and high in alcohol content than unfortified wines.
-The Port wine is caused by the addition of distilled grape spirits to fortify the wine and halt fermentation before all the sugar is converted to alcohol and results in a wine that is usually 19% to 20% alcohol.
+The Port wine is caused by the addition of distilled grape spirits to fortify the wine.
+And halt fermentation before all the sugar is converted to alcohol.
+It results in a wine that is usually 19% to 20% alcohol.

 Visit the winery and taste in Vinho Verde DOC wine country

 Vinho Verde is unique worldwide and the best reason for visiting the Minho region.
-You will visit one vineyard and taste this wine.
+You will see one vineyard and taste this wine.